Batmen of All Nations

+Publication history

-Grant Morrison featured them in his 2007 run on Batman (#667-669).
+Grant Morrison featured the Batmen of All Nations in their 2007 run on Batman (#667-669).
 Morrison revealed the modern period fates of the "Club of Heroes":

 It was kind of neat looking at what could go wrong with Batman.
 The Italian guy who was a Mature type film hero has become this big, fat guy who loves eating and trades on his past glories as The Legionary.
 The Knight and The Squire are still active but it's a grownup Squire and The Knight has his own Squire.
 The Gaucho has become a serious Argentine superhero who is well respected—he's the real deal.
 Wingman, who Batman trained in the past is now really pissed off, and doesn't want to admit that Batman ever trained him because he wants to make his own way.

 — Grant Morrison on 2007 plans for Batman.

 Organization history

-In the 1950s, the legend of the Batman had reached the whole world.
-Many people in other countries were inspired by this to become superheroes themselves.
-Years later, Batman decided to hold the first meeting with his counterparts in Gotham City.

-First, in Batman #56, Batman trained Bat-Hombre at the request of a South American president but he turned out to be a member of an outlaw band.
-Batman took the identity himself and the original Bat-Hombre was killed fighting him.
-In Batman #62, he met the Knight and the Squire in England.
-In Batman #65, he trained Wingman.
-In Batman #86, he met the Sioux Man-of-Bats and his son Little Raven.
-In Detective Comics #215, Batman invites the Knight and Squire, the Musketeer, the Gaucho, the Ranger, and the Legionary.
-In World's Finest Comics #89, philanthropist John Mayhew invites Batman and Robin, Superman, the Legionary, the Musketeer, the Gaucho, and the Knight and the Squire to award them membership in his Club of Heroes.
-The Knight and Squire then joined the Ultramarine Corps in JLA #26 and had an adventure with them in JLA Classified #1-3.

-Recent history

 Left to right (top row): The Musketeer and Dark Ranger.
 Middle row: El Gaucho with Raven Red and The Legionary.
 Bottom row: Man-Of-Bats, and Wingman.
 From Batman #667.

-A three-issue story arc in Batman #667-669, written by Grant Morrison and illustrated by J. H. Williams III, shows what has become of the Batmen of All Nations: